 Witnesses’ Signatures

 Witnesses’ signatures validate the document.
-They serve as evidence that the will was executed voluntarily and without any undue influence.
+They prove that the will was executed voluntarily and without undue influence.
 Each witness must sign the affidavit, stating their presence during the testator’s signing and reaffirming the testator’s identity and competence.
 This step is crucial for proving the will’s authenticity in court.

 Legal Requirements